 (Y4) Lucia K. (Y5) Otto A-B. (Y6) Katie W.

-Switch Off Fortnight: Monday 19th – Friday 30th November 2018 The year 3/4s kicked off SOF learning about watts and light-bulbs.
+Switch-Off Fortnight: 19th-30th November 18 The year 3/4s kicked off SOF learning about watts and light-bulbs.
 They learned of the difference between incandescent light bulbs and fluorescent.
 They carried out a survey around school of all the lights that had been left on, switched off or were in use.

 At the top of the school, the year 5/6s learned all about ‘standby mode’ and how it can help reduce energy but isn’t as efficient as switching devices off completely.
 They’ve been making a conscious effort to turn the lights and devices off when the classroom is left empty (daily mile, assemblies etc).